JohnDuncanScott/2d-game-engine-comparison/README.md

 For total beginners 2D games are much simpler to build than 3D games.
 If you're interested in **3D games** I would create a few 2D prototypes first and pick the game engines I've marked as supporting 3D.

-If you enjoy this project, please consider [buying me a :beer:](https://johnduncanscott.github.io/personal-website/#/tip).
+If you enjoy this project, please consider [:hearts: buying me a :beer: :hearts:](https://johnduncanscott.github.io/personal-website/#/tip).
 My **personal website** can be found [here](http://johnduncanscott.github.io/personal-website/) for the curious.

 ## Summary
 **GDevelop** is probably the one you should start with.
 If you feel limited, move to **Unity** but expect a steep learning curve.
 I've personally decided to stick with **Unity** (despite the 2023 pricing fiasco) as it's powerful and I like C#, plus some of my friends are using this.
 Key information can be found below, see the **Comparison** section next for a deeper analysis.